VUnit/vunit/user_guide.md

 test.disable_ieee_warnings()
 ```
 ## Setting custom simulation options
-Custom simulation options can be set using the`sim_options(name, value)` method.
+Custom simulation options can be set using the`set_sim_option(name, value)` method.
 Options can either be set globally, for a library, for an entity or for a specific test.
 ```python
 vu.set_sim_option("vsim_extra_args.gui", "-voptargs=+acc")
 ```